-Just to be clear, I am not a high PR site, in fact since Google introduced all of its new algorithms my site has dropped in the search engines.
+Just to be clear, I am not a high PR site, in fact since Google introduced all of its new algorithms my site has dropped in the search.
 A detail that I am working on right now as I re-write this article.
 Learning how to monetise your website will require constant work.
-It requires the need to make small tweaks here and there occasionally to try to meet the latest search requirements. learning how to monetise your website is a long and varying process as web standards are constantly changing.
+It requires the need to make small tweaks here and there to try to meet the latest search requirements. learning how to monetise your website is a long and varying process as web standards are constantly changing.
 I am just an average web owner like most of you.
 Not a tech wizard, an SEO expert or fully qualified web designer, just an ordinary person with an average education trying to earn money online to make ends meet.